Series: Performance Dashboards

 • The number of public dashboards that you can access is unlimited.

-2. To copy a dashboard, click the more icon corresponding to the dashboard and click Duplicate.
-A copy of the dashboard appears next to the original dashboard.
+2. Click the more icon corresponding to the dashboard and click Duplicate.
+A copy of the dashboard appears below the original dashboard.

 4. Click Save.